Onelinerhub/onelinerhub/nginx/allow_access_to_ip_address.md

 }
 ```

-- 1.2.3.4 - IP address to allow requests from
+- `1.2.3.4` - IP address to allow requests from
-- deny all - will show 403 error (forbidden) for all other IPs
+- `deny all` - will show 403 error (forbidden) for all other IPs

+group: block